Building your freelance proofreader website

 How to write website copy that converts visitors into enquiries

 Good website copy for proofreaders is not about persuasion in a marketing sense.
-It is about clarity and reassurance.
+It’s about clarity and reassurance.
 It doesn’t waffle – it answers the question, ‘Can you help me?’

 Use plain English and speak to your reader's problem

-Your visitor is not interested in hearing how much you love grammar, unless that helps them.
+Your visitor isn’t interested in hearing about how much you love grammar, unless that helps them.
 They are interested in whether you can solve one (or more) of these issues:

 • their writing is not clear enough

-• they are submitting something important and want it error-free
+• they’re submitting something important and want it error-free

 • they lack confidence in grammar and structure